Phylum: Basidiomycota

 Lactarius pubescens is an uncommon but very attractive milkcap that grows, as so many of the larger milkcaps do, under birch trees.
-Its pale colour and woolly cap margin are useful distinguishing features.
+Its very pale colouring and woolly cap margin are useful distinguishing features.

-This poisonous species, which looks like a somewhat smaller, pallid and rather badly sheared version of the equally toxic Woolly Milkcap, Lactarius torminosus, should not be gathered to eat.
+Although it is unlikely to cause death or long-term illness, this poisonous species, which looks like a smaller, pallid and rather badly sheared version of the equally toxic Woolly Milkcap Lactarius torminosus, should not be gathered to eat.

 ![]() |